By building your own data pipelines, you can populate your existing data warehouse incrementally at speed for faster analytics and reporting.

 Data from Gartner shows that as many as 87 of organizations have low BI and analytics maturity.
 Without timely access to data, organizations are unable to extract valuable insights from their data at the right time, hence causing delays and gaps in analytics.

-By building data pipelines that can be automated, your business can create a system of real-time decision-making so that any problems are identified and rectified as quickly as possible and you can use data to streamline and optimize different tasks to maximize efficiency.
+By building data pipelines that can be automated, your business can create a system of real-time decision-making.
+This ensures all problems are identified and rectified as quickly as possible, and you can use data to maximize efficiency.

 Automated data pipelines can also enhance the flexibility and scalability of your organization by increasing the volume of data that can be processed.
 This is especially important for insight-driven companies as they are expected to grow as much as 30% annually.

 Building efficient and autonomous data pipelines resting at the heart of your analytics architecture, your teams won’t be caught up with writing and rewriting code to create data pipelines that are used to perform repetitive tasks, hence allowing your organization to achieve more with its business intelligence efforts.

 How Can You Build a System of Automated Data Pipelines?

 Orchestrating and automating your data pipelines is an elaborate process.
 Everything from your analytics architecture to your data warehouse is based on data pipelines that ingest and transport data.
 It is necessary to maintain these data pipelines to ensure that your organization can continue deriving valuable insights from data.

 Here are some steps that you can take to automate your data pipelines and maximize efficiency: